-In order to find clarity, we have to create clarity, which means this part will take some housekeeping.
+In order to find clarity, we have to create clarity, which means some housekeeping.
 This part will require honesty and personal inventory.
 Afterwards, this will come down to an honest assessment of the company we keep.
 This will cause us to recognize some of our behavior.

 But, let’s keep this simple . . .